 Antminer S1 is the first BITMAIN bitcoin miner.
 It signifies a starting point for the exciting cryptocurrency mining industry.
-In this tutorial, we will introduce the setting-up for Antminer S1(180GH @ 360w) bitcoin miner.
+In this tutorial, we will demonstrate the setting-up for Antminer S1(180GH @ 360w) bitcoin miner.

-- This is how you’ll receive your AntMiner S1 180 GH/S miner.
+- This is how you’ll receive your AntMiner S1 180 GH/S miner from EastShore.

-- You must power up the miner.
-To set up your power source for the AntMiner, the miner will use average 360W at the wall outlet.
-So, at least, 400W computer PSU is needed.
-(550W PSU with 80 PLUS is recommended for the stable operation, please make sure the 12V DC of the power is up to 45A) , and the PSU has a 6pin*2 connector; For this guide, we selected to use SUPER FLOWER SF-550P14XE 550W ATX 80PLUS GOLD power supply(You can also buy the 750w PSU here).
+- Set up the power source.
+The miner will consume 360W.
+So a 400W computer PSU makes a necessary choice.
+(550W PSU with 80 PLUS would be better for stable operation, and make sure the 12V DC of the power is up to 45A) , and the PSU has a 6pin*2 connector; For this guide, we are using SUPER FLOWER SF-550P14XE 550W ATX 80PLUS GOLD power supply.
+You can also buy the 750w PSU here).
 The specifications of this miner are as in the picture below:

 - You will need 1 jumper wire.
 On the PSU’s 24pin motherboard power cable, you have to cross the “Green” line and the “Black” line.
 (The PSU has a computer inside and it communicates with the motherboard.
-For this setup, there is no computer motherboard to connect to, so, we have to make the PSU think it’s connected to the motherboard and the PCI and PCI-Express ports are needing the +12 V power.
+For this setup, there is no computer motherboard to connect to, so, we have to make the PSU “think” it’s connected to the motherboard and the PCI and PCI-Express ports need the +12 V power.

-- You just need to insert the 2 6pin cord to the miner.
+- Insert the 2 6pin cord to the miner.

-- Let’s Find Out Your Home Internet Setting: [Windows] While your computer is connected to the Internet, go to the Command Prompt and type “ipconfig” then press “ENTER” Key.
+- Find Out Your Home Internet Setting: [Windows] While your computer is connected to the Internet, go to the Command Prompt and type “ipconfig” then press “ENTER” .
 This will give you the network information you’ll need later.
-Please write it down!
+Write it down!

 - Power On the AntMiner & Connect the AntMiner to your Computer

-- By using the regular Ethernet network cable, directly connect the AntMiner and your computer.
-When you turn on the AntMiner the first time, the fun is off, and you’ll see 3 LED lights turn on connected to the Control Board with the Ethernet Port.
-A red and green LED turn on under the white-colored cables on top of the AntMiner.
-The 3rd light is the green LED for the Ethernet Port.
-It’s very quiet at this point.
+- Connect the AntMiner and your computer with an ethernet cord.
+When you turn on the AntMiner the first time, and you’ll see 3 LED indicators connected to the Control Board with the Ethernet Port, the red and green LEDs under the white-colored cables on top of the AntMiner and a 3rd light is the green LED for the Ethernet Port.

 - Configure AntMiner for Mining Bitcoin